Leonardo2718/milc/README.md

 # Milc - the Minisculus Intermediate Language Compiler

 Milc is a small compiler for the M language written in Haskell.
-It currently only produces the intermediate language and does not generate target code.
-Instead, the intermediate language is printed to standard output.
+It generates code targeting the AM stack machine.
 In addition, milc also packs a few neat features.

 ## Feature overview